wrichter/hailstorm/ansible/Playbook.md

 ## How Hailstorm is configured

 Hailstorm uses four different files to control its configuration:
-- the ansible inventory ("hosts") which lists all the VMs that are being created
+- the ansible inventory ("hosts_sddc") which lists all the VMs that are being created
 - config/hailstorm_config.yml which controls which software versions are being rolled out
-- config/infrastructure_config.yml which specifies the network configuration and core services such as NTP or DNS provided by the layer1 host.
+- config/infrastructure_config_sddc.yml which specifies the network configuration and core services such as NTP or DNS provided by the layer1 host.
 The idea is that the hailstorm code could also be used to roll out the stack to a classic environment as long as the roles/networks described in this file are met through other means.
 - config/<layer1_host_specific_file> which contains the layer1-host specific configuration.
 This can be the CPU/Memory configuration of the VMs (depending on the layer1 sizing), the filesystem layout (where qcow images and binaries are placed), HTTP proxy configuration, etc.

 When rolling out hailstorm to a new machine, it is expected that you only need to add/adapt a layer1 host specific file and the rest can be left as-is.